 - 4 egg yolks

 - 2-3 Yukon gold or other yellow potatoes

-- 1 cup grated mizithra cheese (or pecorino or Parmesan)
+- 1 cup grated mizithra (or pecorino or Parmesan) cheese

-- Olive oil
+- Extra virgin olive oil

-Prepare the meat sauce
+Prepare the meat sauce:

 Heat the olive oil in a large sauté pan over medium-high heat and brown the ground meat.
 By the way, the meat will brown best if you don't stir it.

 Once the meat is browned and the onions have softened, add the garlic, allspice, cinnamon, black pepper, oregano and tomato paste.
 Mix well and cook for 2-3 minutes.

-3 Add the red wine and mix well.
-Bring the sauce to a simmer, reduce the heat and continue to simmer gently, uncovered for 20 minutes.
+Add the red wine and mix well.
+Bring the sauce to a simmer, reduce the heat, and continue to simmer gently, uncovered, for 20 minutes.
 Turn off the heat.
 Season with salt to taste.